-In the above screenshot, Skrapp is upfront about the fact that the e-mail isn’t valid.
-It’s being shown maybe because it’s cited multiple times across websites and databases.
-However, Skrapp verifies these emails and tells us which work and which don’t.
+In the above screenshot, Skrapp is upfront about the fact that the e-mail is most likely invalid.
+This means that it has a low confidence score.
+You could take a chance and send the email to the contact, but keep an eye on it.
+The point is, Skrapp verifies these emails and tells us which work and which don’t.

 I can now either save this email to a list, or, I can directly send them an email.
-Note that clicking on “send email” will take you to Tutanota and there’s no in-built email feature on Skrapp so far.
+Note that clicking on “send email” will take you to your own email service provider.

-As the name suggests, this is a type of bulk search for entire companies.
-If you know the domain URL of a company, you can extract almost its entire email database (and a lot more).
+As the name suggests, “The Company Search” is a type of bulk search for entire companies.
+If you know the domain URL of a company, or simply the name of a company, you can extract almost its entire email database (and a lot more).